-- 190. The CAT will consider each breach that it has upheld and allocate a provisional severity rating for each breach, using the five-step scale set out in paragraph 182 above.
-In doing so, the CAT will be guided by the descriptors set out below (see paragraph 192) and the factors set out above.
-These descriptors and factors are non-exhaustive and are not binding on the CAT, but are to support its assessment and serve as an aid to consistency. - 191.
+- 199. The CAT will consider each breach that it has upheld and allocate a provisional severity rating for each breach, using the five-step scale set out in paragraph 191 above.
+In doing so, the CAT will be guided by the descriptors set out below (see paragraph 201) and the factors set out above.
+These descriptors and factors are non-exhaustive and are not binding on the CAT, but are to support its assessment and serve as an aid to consistency. - 200.
 This section sets out a number of descriptors for each severity level.
 They are a set of factors that are more likely to be present, either alone or in combination, in cases of each level of seriousness.
 It is not necessary for all the listed descriptors to be present for a case to fall into a particular category of seriousness.
 They are intended to assist the CAT in adopting a broad consistency of approach when assessing seriousness and are not binding on the CAT.
-In some cases, descriptors from more than one level of seriousness.
-The decision as to severity is ultimately left to the discretion of the CAT following consideration of the facts, the context of the particular case and the impact and nature of the breaches. - 192.
+In some cases, descriptors from more than one level of seriousness may apply and the facts of the case may in some respects fit more than one category of seriousness.
+The decision as to severity is ultimately left to the discretion of the CAT following consideration of the facts, the context of the particular case and the impact and nature of the breaches. - 201.
 The PSA considers that a breach of a responsibility set out in Part Three of the Code may directly and/or indirectly affect consumers.
 For example, where a Network operator or Level 1 provider fails to meet its responsibility to conduct due diligence, or undertake adequate risk assessment and control of providers, that breach of the Code may indirectly impact on consumers when non-compliant services are permitted access to the network and consumers are harmed as a result.
 Evidence of any indirect impact on consumers may be presented to a CAT when addressing breaches of responsibilities under Part Three of the Code.

-192.1 Minor
+201.1 Minor